bosung/bosung.github.io/index.md

 Hi!👋

-I'm a third-year PhD student in Computer Science and Engineering at UC San Diego, working with Professor [Ndapa Nakashole](ndapa.us).
+I'm a third-year PhD student in Computer Science and Engineering at UC San Diego.

 My research focuses on natural language processing and generative AI.
 I am particularly interested in leveraging Large Language Models (LLMs) for real-world applications and extracting knowledge from transformer and state space model based LLMs.
 I'm also keen on enhancing the textual capabilities of multimodal models, especially in text-to-image generation models.